zebluim/I2GDS2024/RNA_g1/README.md

 Contact: Jaret Arnold (amichael19@vt.edu) or Lili Zebluim (liliz@vt.edu)

-!!To download files see RNA_G2!! (or download demo.fastq from this repo)
+!!To download example files see RNA_G2!!

 ## FastQC
 FastQC will be used to assess the quality of the raw reads and generate an html report detailing sequence quality, adapter contamination, GC content, etc.